MrDave1999/double-v-partners/README.md

 ### Installation

-- Install MariaDb 10 and set the user as root.
+- Install [MariaDb Server](https://mariadb.com/downloads/) and set the user as root.
 - Run the [double-partners.sql](https://github.com/MrDave1999/double-v-partners/blob/master/backend/double-partners.sql) script to build the database and use the default credentials.
 - Create an `.env` file in `/backend/src` directory.
 Example: `copy .env.example .env`.
 - Configure the connection string in the `.env` file.